Periyachi: Iconography

 Periyachi is recognized by her eight arms and fearsome appearance.
 She is usually shown holding weapons and a child.
 She may hold a Trishula (trident), a noose, a damaru drum with a snake, a sword and a vessel filled with blood.
 She is often depicted as standing or seated with her feet on the disemboweled king.
 She is shown with her two front hands ripping open the abdomen and womb of the queen, who lies on her lap, and is chewing the queen's intestines as blood trickles from her mouth.
 Two of her hands hold the intestines and the king's child is held aloft in another hand.
 Her fierce appearance is said to ward off evil spirits.

 Roles

 Periyachi is considered a kaval deviam, or a guardian spirit.
 Other male kaval deivams like Muneeswaran and Madhurai Veeran are considered her guardians.
 Periyachi, along with Jada-Muneeswaran, an aspect of Muneeswaran, are said to come on earth as a jodi (pair) to ward off evil spirits and guard the earth.
-Periyachi is said to punish women who do and say things to hurt others, and also punishes men who exploit women, by trampling them under her feet.
+Periyachi is said to punish women who do and say things to hurt others, and also punishes men who exploit women, by crushing them under her feet.
 She is also regarded as a protector of children.